-During the 1970s Peter Singer wrote Famine, Affluence and Morality, which covered Singer’s thoughts on how we should treat those starving in poverty stricken countries.
-He outlined what John Arthur later called the greater moral evil rule.
-That is we should do everything we can to stop something bad from happening “without sacrificing anything of comparable moral importance.”
+Singer outlined what John Arthur later called the greater moral evil rule, which says we should do everything we can to stop something bad from happening “without sacrificing anything of comparable moral importance.”
 Taken at its strongest degree this would mean giving away everything you have until you are only just better off than those who you’re giving your money to.
 As he saw that most people would not be prepared to live by this, he formulated a more moderate view that stated that instead of buying ourselves luxuries, like new clothes when our old ones are fine, we should instead give that money to charity.
-This essay is going to cover some of the main objections to Singer and possible responses that he might have.
+This article is going to cover some of the main objections to Singer and possible responses that he might have.

 Garrett Hardin is another who directly criticised Singer.
 He called this criticism Lifeboat Ethics.
 He said to imagine the world in lifeboats.
 The West is like a big lifeboat enough supplies for everyone, a few spare places, food and drink.
 In comparison the third world is like a smaller overcrowded lifeboat; people are struggling to get in and some are drowning and there isn’t enough supplies for everyone.
 If the West lifeboat tries to help the other one then they are going to become overcrowded and run out of supplies, as there is perhaps only enough room to save one or two people when there are hundreds drowning.
 If we did try to save everyone we would all end up drowning.